MathieuNls/bug-taxonomy/06_analysis.md

 \input{tex_tables/random}

 Each one of our nine classifiers improves upon the random one on all projects and by a large margin ranging from 20.73% to 22.48%.

+[Wahab: You can say that the conclusion is that....]
 Hence, we can reject the $H_{03}$ null hypothesis and conclude that bug types classifiers are indeed accurate.